-With these questions in mind, AIHA has created this “Reopening: Guidance for Institutions of Higher Education” guide to offer practical advice for how to reopen a college, university, or other institution of higher education during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for Institutions of Higher Education Guidance Document, 2nd edition” guide to offer practical advice for how to reopen a college, university, or other institution of higher education during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health, government, and academic organizations.

 These reopening guidelines share actional steps and recommendations to protect college students, staff, and faculty from the spread of COVID-19, including information on the following key areas: